This is a list of surnames in which the length is 6.

 , of uncertain origin.

-Denoted a person hailing from one of the many places in England which bear this name.
+Denoted a person hailing from one of the many places in England that bear this name.
 The place name itself is derived from Old English æsc

 "ash tree" and leah